 I personally loathed red-eye flights until recently, but kept booking them when they could save me money.
 Now, I can tolerate red-eye flights thanks to a friend who told me her secret to getting some overnight sleep on the plane: following your nighttime routine as if you were at home.

 The One Rule to Follow on a Red-Eye Flight

 Follow your nighttime routine.
-It seems like pretty ordinary, sound advice—but for me it was revolutionary.
+It seems like pretty ordinary advice—but for me it was revolutionary.
 Instead of getting on the plane antsy about whether I’d sleep or just end up binge-watching movies, I’d have a plan to settle into the flight.
-That also meant planning on getting to the bathroom in the first hour of flight (while everyone is still awake), rather than sitting for the entire flight in fear of waking up an aisle-seat mate.
+That also meant making sure I made it to the bathroom in the first hour of flight (while everyone is still awake), rather than sitting for the entire flight in fear of waking up an aisle-seat mate.

 The beauty of this rule is that it is different for everybody and depends on what your personal before-bed routine looks like.
 Here’s what works best for me.